Water wise gardening

 Companion planting:

-You can safe water by grouping plants according to their water needs.
+You can save water by grouping plants according to their water needs.
 When planning your garden, grade all plants if possible according to how thirsty they are.

 Strong, healthy plants:

-Keep in mind that healthy plants tolerate periods of dryness better than weak and sappy plants which receive to much nitrogen.
+Keep in mind that healthy plants tolerate periods of dryness better than weak and sappy plants which receive too much nitrogen.
 Try to use organic fertilisers.

 Windbreaks: